 Queenstown is New Zealand's premier tourist destination.
 Located in the south west of New Zealand's south island, Queenstown sits on the banks of Lake Wakatipu surrounded by stunning scenery..

-Queenstown is known as 'the adventure capital of New Zealand' - and little wonder- as of 2012 Queenstown boasted 220 tourism activities!
+Queenstown is known as 'the adventure capital of New Zealand' - and little wonder- Queenstown boasts 220 tourism activities!

 Skiing or snowboarding, jet boating, white water rafting, bungy jumping, mountain biking, skateboarding, tramping ( hiking ), paragliding, sky diving, and fly fishing are all popular.

 It is a major centre for snow sports and with four main mountain ski fields, people come from far and wide to hit the slopes.

 And the tramping ( New Zealand for hiking ) is world class with The Millford Track, and the Routeburn Track considered by many to be as good as it gets- with luxury lodges available overnight on well maintained tracks through thrilling scenery.

 The town itself is always full of life with so many international visitors, and different activities.
 There is a nice selection of shopping available and a large variety of accommodation and dining options to suit every budget.

 Milford Sound is a major tourism destination to the south, and can be accessed from Quenstown by car ( 4 hours ), light plane, or helicopter.

 Queenstown airport is well located just minutes from town and provides a relatively quick and pain free entry or departure compared to other airports.